in2code-de/powermail/Readme.md

 ### 3.4.
 Product Owner

-The product owner and author of the extension is Alex Kellner from [in2code](https://www.in2code.de).
+The product owner and author of the extension is Marcus Schwemer from [in2code](https://www.in2code.de).
 Beside that every in2code colleague is allowed to support further development if she/he wants.
 In addition there are a lot of other contributors that helped to improve the extension with their *Pull Requests* - thank you for that!